Handling your customs declaration yourself

 Forms for making your customs declaration

-This is how you declare goods or a gift
+How to declare goods or a gift

 - If you want to declare your parcel yourself, you have to provide the necessary details.
 It is now you who has to make the customs declaration so that VAT can be paid.
 Follow the instructions below.